-We’ve created a ‘glossary of terms’ to help you out when you buy Firewood online.
-When it comes to Logs on sale, we’re on Fire!
+We’ve created a ‘glossary of terms’ to help you with buying your firewood online.

 Kiln dried logs

-Each species of wood falls within the soft or hard wood category.
-Wood species, such as Oak or Ash, are considered hardwood due to their density.
+Each species of wood falls within the soft or hard category.
+Wood species, such as oak or ash are considered hardwood due to their density.
 Hardwood has traditionally been utilised for its strength in construction.
 Burning hardwood also provides an economic advantage as its density means it takes longer to burn, meaning logs last longer.